ajfisher/robotnik-workshop/slides/slides.md

 After that I'll lay out the the challenge and give you some tips and then it will be into the build phase in your teams in earnest.

-We'll have some food about 6ish so you'll be able to top up for the final push and look to have our builds done for about 7:20, ready to face off in the ring.
+We'll be building through to about 5pm at which point we'll be doing a round robin on battles with the top 4 teams progressing to a semi final and then final.

 So let's get started.